kdingle88/evercraft-springboot/README.md

 - does adds 1 to critical range for critical hits (20 -> 19-20, 19-20 -> 18-20)
 - +2 to Armor Class when being attacked by orcs

-> As a player I want to play a Halfling so that I can steal from the other drunk characters
+> As a player I want to play a Halfling so that I can steal from the other drunk adventurers

 - +1 to Dexterity Modifier, -1 to Strength Modifier
 - +2 to Armor Class when being attacked by non Halfling (they are small and hard to hit)